-Prompt notification of Suspension 2.2.
-Where a cure is not possible or not relevant to the situation, reasonable prior written notice of the Suspension should be given.
-However, if there is ongoing damage to the supplier or its other customers or there is a material risk of imminent damage to any of them, the supplier should have the right to take immediate action to suspend but should still provide written notice as quickly as possible thereafter.
+2.2.
+If there is ongoing damage to the supplier or its other customers or there is a material risk of imminent damage to any of them, the supplier should have the right to take immediate action to suspend but should still provide written notice as quickly as possible thereafter.